About Crimini mushrooms (raw)

 What is the lysine-arginine ratio of Crimini mushrooms (raw)?

-The lysine-arginine ratio of Crimini mushrooms (raw) is 2.91.
-A ratio above 1 generally favors lysine.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Crimini mushrooms (raw) is 2.91, calculated from 250.00mg lysine and 86.00mg arginine per 100g serving.
+A ratio above 1 means lysine is the dominant amino acid, which is generally favourable for herpes management.

 Bravado Labs Advanced Lysine Immune Boost